-The Sandy Arrow Ranch (“SA Ranch”) is a 22,500 acre cattle ranch/dry land farm located in central Montana.
+The Sandy Arrow Ranch (“SA Ranch”) is a cattle ranch/dry land farm located in central Montana.
 The ranch borders the Missouri Breaks National monument and Lewis & Clark came through this country in 1805.
 In their journals, they commented that this area held more wildlife than any other part of their expedition.
 What they witnessed was undisturbed, robust, bio-diverse native prairie that supported millions of buffalo and other ungulates.
 The prairie was a perfectly balanced ecosystem that nature spent 100’s of millions of years to create.
 In the last 100 years, man has upset this ecosystem through chemical focused conventional agriculture practices.
-Instead of lush poly-cultures of native grasses, mono-cultures of wheat are grown in synthetic chemicals (e.g. nitrogen and potassium) which has compromised the soil and turned water tables toxic.
-When the SA Ranch was purchased by Eric Dillon in the fall of 2013, the discovery of all the chemical abuse was eye-opening.
-This discovery led to the realization that there had to be a better way and that realization is the catalyst for this project.
-Detailed under the time line below you can find our “Declaration of Independence” which is the very long version of this project and details on how agriculture land in the United States has ended up here.
-The short version of our “plan” is as follows.
+Instead of lush poly-cultures of native grasses, mono-cultures of wheat are grown in synthetic chemicals (e.g. nitrogen and potassium).
+This practice has compromised the soil and turned water tables toxic.
+When Eric Dillon purchased the SA Ranch in the fall of 2013, the discovery of all the chemical and soil manipulation abuse (tilling) was eye-opening.
+This discovery led to the realization that there had to be a “better way” and that realization is the catalyst for this project.
+You can find our “Declaration of Independence” below which was written in 2014 and is the initial treatise detailing what we thought the path ahead would be.
+The plan has evolved over the years.
+To be sure, we attempted some audacious projects and some of them failed (e.g. large scale composting) but failures are most instructive.
+We continue working on the SA Ranch with high levels of optimism for we have been able to assemble the regenerative “dream team” and the SA Ranch enters 2020 with a clear and focused agenda.

-This “Plan” is far from trivial.
-Making thousands of tons of compost to jump start the SA Ranch’s soil is a major undertaking and conducting all we do in a scientifically robust manner so others can follow and we can “prove” our thesis is labor intensive.
-We are not aware of any other effort similar to ours in the northern plains so we are blazing trail.
-Having said that, this is a multi-year project and we are resolute on seeing this through.
+This is a multi-year project and we are resolute on seeing this through.
 We will be posting regular progress reports on our web site.
-As soon as we optimize the soil on the SA Ranch, it is our hope that our compost operation will deliver “biological gold” to neighboring ranches.
-Having other ranches embrace biologically pure food/cattle brings critical mass to the product.
-Long-term we hope to prove that the food grown in healthy soil is far healthier nutritionally and supports the human biome while our sustainable farming practices cleanse water tables and make positive impacts to climate change.
-If we have critical mass and prove out nutrition and other sustainable goals, consumer demand could materialize in a huge way.
+Our hope is to inspire others to carbon farm.
+Having other farms/ranches embrace carbon farming and the products healthy soil produces.
+Long-term, we hope to prove that the food grown in healthy soil is far healthier nutritionally and supports the human biome while our sustainable farming practices cleanse water tables while having positive impacts on climate change.
+If we prove out nutrition and other regenerative goals, consumer demand could materialize in a huge way.
 That would be the game changer.

 These are lofty goals to be sure.
 However, the status quo is a disaster.
 If something is not done, America will continue to lose its productive land, food will continue to make people sick, and the climate will continue to warm.